tristanpendergrass/idle-game/README.md

 - [ ] Skill 4
 #### Combat
 - [ ] Regen period after loss
+- [ ] Redesign "danger meter" for combat.
+Visual inspiration: the power zone interface on peloton.
+Also wildfire danger signs you see on the road
 #### Quests
 - [ ] Multi-stage quests
 - [ ] Quests that require you to do some more exploring (find something lost)